 4. Research Your Competitors

 To make a result-driven communication strategy, you should research ] what your competitors are doing.
-It will not only help you in making your own USP but also safeguard you from making those mistakes that your competitors have done.
+It will not only help you in making your own strategy and USP but also safeguard you from making those mistakes that your competitors have done.

 You will find out how your competitors used their communication strategy to establish a position in the market.
 You should also analyze their customer experience, pricing, branding related strategies to optimize the communication of your employees with the target audience.